Play Gomoku Online – Five in a Row

 Game Rules

-The winner is the first player to form an unbroken chain of five stones horizontally, vertically, or diagonally.
+The objective of the game is simple: be the first to create an unbroken line of exactly five stones.
+The line can be formed horizontally, vertically, or diagonally.

 Source: https://en.wikipedia.org/wiki/Gomoku